 - Data accuracy

 The FMS contributes to Agriculture and Agri-Food Canada's work on measuring management practices on Canadian farms.
 The information generated from this survey will help measure management practices in the Canadian agriculture industry, address federal and provincial policy needs and support the development of effective agricultural programs.
-This mandatory survey focuses on both livestock and crop operations; specifically the production of dairy, beef, poultry, pig, field crops, forage crops and vegetable, fruit, berry and nut crops.
+This survey focuses on both livestock and crop operations; specifically the production of dairy, beef, poultry, pig, field crops, forage crops and vegetable, fruit, berry and nut crops.

 This survey is conducted in conjunction with Agriculture and Agri-Food Canada, to ensure that agriculture programs reflect the changing way resources are being managed on today's farms.

 Reference period: Calendar year

 - Agriculture and food (formerly Agriculture)